jolicode/MediaBundle/doc/transformers.rst

 Expand
 ~~~~~~

-This transform expands the image to a specific width and height, by adding a background color to the image.
+This transformer expands the image to a specific width and height, by adding a background color to the image.
 It is useful if you want to add a background color to an image that is smaller than the target size, or if you want to create a specific aspect ratio for the image without cropping or distorteding it.

 .. code-block:: yaml